 The picking process is what happens in the warehouse after an order has been placed.
 It’s when someone (or something) picks the order to be prepared for packing and shipment.

 However, not all picking processes are created equal.
 Some picking strategies are better suited for smaller orders, while others excel in handling larger, more complex ones.
 Using the wrong picking process can cause various issues.
 For example, it may result in a lower order accuracy which leads to customers receiving items they didn’t purchase.
 This, in turn, results in unhappy customers and lost profits for the business.
-Or maybe using the wrong picking process slows down your fulfilment operations, stalling throughput which results in longer order cycle time and extended wait times for customers.
+Or maybe using the wrong picking process slows down your fulfillment operations, stalling throughput which results in longer order cycle time and extended wait times for customers.

 What is piece picking?